Barr: Mueller's Hill testimony will be 'public spectacle'

 In an interview with The Associated Press, Barr said the Justice Department would support Mueller if he decides he "doesn't want to subject himself" to congressional testimony.
 Barr also said the Justice Department would seek to block any attempt by Congress to subpoena members of the special counsel's team.

-There's no indication that Mueller does not wish to appear before Congress.
+There's no indication that Mueller does not wish to appear before Congress on July 17.
 But he put lawmakers on notice that any testimony he gives will not go beyond his 448-page report that was released in April.
 At a news conference in May, Mueller said the team chose the words in the report carefully and that the work speaks for itself.

 "I'm not sure what purpose is served by dragging him up there and trying to grill him," Barr said.
 "I don't think Mueller should be treated that way or subject himself to that, if he doesn't want to."